ourresearch/openalex-docs/api-entities/authors/README.md

 # 👩 Authors

 Authors are people who create works.
-OpenAlex indexes about 213M authors, with thousands added daily.
 You can get an author from the API like this:

 * Get a list of OpenAlex authors:\
   [`https://api.openalex.org/authors`](https://api.openalex.org/authors)